 He is happily married to Lauren Murphy, co-owner of Laurenceleste, makers of some really hip, organic baby clothes.
 Visit them at www.laurenceleste.com.
 He and Lauren are also happy to now be dressing their two children in the aforementioned hip clothes.

-Maura Kinney has been working with Catharsis for several years and is pleased to now serve as their full-time Coordinator of Social Media.
+Maura Kinney has been working with Catharsis for several years and is pleased to now serve as their full-time Marketing and Communications Coordinator.
 She believes strongly in the power of social media and loves engaging online with the many students, administrators, and military personnel who are moved by Catharsis Productions' programming.
 Maura began her interest in sexual assault prevention as a teenager through her work as a peer educator for Planned Parenthood.
 She recently completed a BFA in Theatre Arts and Women's and Gender Studies at DePaul University where she received the outstanding undergraduate award in Women's Studies.
 She is thrilled to be working in a field she is so passionate about and with the wonderful community at Catharsis.

 In her spare time, Maura enjoys biking, singing, and eating ice cream.